ibexa/documentation-user/docs/search/search_for_content.md

 Filtered search allows you to filter by:

-- Language (if there is several languages)
+- Language (if more than one language available)
-- Content Type
+- Content type
 - Modified date
 - Created date
 - Creator
 - Section
 - Subtree

-All new or custom Content Types, Sections and Languages are automatically added to the drop-down filter lists.
+All new or custom content types, sections and languages are automatically added to the drop-down filter lists.

-A Content item count is indicated between parenthesis for Content Type and section filters (if your search engine allows faceting, unlike the Legacy one).
+A Content item count is indicated between parenthesis for content type and section filters (if your search engine allows faceting, unlike the Legacy one).

-Select your filters then click "Apply" button to update results accordingly.
+Select your filters, then click **Apply** button to update results accordingly.
-Reset and remove all filters by clicking "Clear" button.
+Click **Clear** button to reset and remove all filters.

 ![Filtered Search](img/filtered_search.png)